16 unusual foods of the world

 8. Huitlacoche, Mexico

 Corn smut is a fungus that turns normal corn kernels into tumour-like growths covered in blue-black spores.
-It may look (and certainly sound) like a disgusting food – something like a diseased corncob that needs to be thrown out – but many find it to be a delectable delight.
+It may look like a weird food – something like a corncob that needs to be thrown out – but many find it to be a delectable delight.
 In Mexico it is regarded it as a culinary speciality.
-They call it huitlacoche (“sleeping excrement”) and enjoy the woody, earthy flavour of the fungus.
+In Spanish, it is called huitlacoche (“sleeping excrement”) and many enjoy the woody, earthy flavour of the fungus.

 Traditional mexican corn smut quesadilla also called "huitlacoche" © Guajillo studio/Shutterstock